 Here is a typical user option file:

-[client] # The following password will be sent to all standard MySQL clients password="my_password" [mysql] no-auto-rehash connect_timeout=2
+[client] # The following password is sent to all standard MySQL clients password="my password" [mysql] no-auto-rehash connect_timeout=2

-If you want to create option groups that should be read by
+To create option groups to be read only by

-only by MySQL servers with 5.7.x version numbers:
+used only by MySQL servers with 5.7.x version

 It is possible to use